ajmeyghani/aj-toaster/readme.md

 There is limited support for custom color schemes.
 To define a new color theme, create a theme in your own css and define the custom properties controlling the colors.
-In the example below we are defining `theme3`:
+In the example below we are defining `mytheme`:

 ```
-.aj-toaster.--theme3 {
+.aj-toaster-wrapper.--mytheme {
   --aj-toaster__success: green;
   --aj-toaster__failure: red;
   --aj-toaster__info: blue;